mika-s/mika-s.github.io/_posts/2019-07-23-creating-a-wireshark-usb-dissector-in-lua-1.markdown

 Nothing is sent when the mouse sensitivity buttons are clicked.
 I think the mouse changes the reporting frequency internally when using these buttons.
-They don't seem change anything related to software.
+They don't seem to change anything related to software.

-Holding in two buttons at the same time yields:
+Holding down two buttons at the same time yields:

 - Left + right buttons: